UNIST-LOFT/SimAPR/README.md

 ```

 SimAPR provides various scheduling algorithms: original, Casino, SeAPR and GenProg.
-Original algorithm follows the order generated by the original APR tool.
+'Original' algorithm follows the order generated by the original APR tool.
-Set `-m` option as proper scheduling algorithm.
+Set `-m` option as appropriate scheduling algorithm.

 This command sets overall timeout as 10 minutes (It will take slightly more than 10 minutes).
-If you want to set timeout for each patch candidate, set `-T` option in seconds.
+If you want to change timeout, set `-T` option in seconds.

 ### The outputs of SimAPR
 The outputs of SimAPR are stored in `~/SimAPR/experiments/tbar/result/Closure_62-out`.